List of ancient tribes in Illyria: Iapydes

 The Iapydes or Japodes (Ἰάποδες) were an ancient people who dwelt north of and inland from the Liburnians, off the Adriatic coast and eastwards of the Istrian peninsula.
 The first written mention of an Illyrian tribe known as "Iapydes" is by Hecataeus of Miletus.

 Baridustae

 The Baridustae were an Illyrian tribe that was later settled in Dacia along with Pirustae and Sardeates.
 The Baridustae were a Dalmatian tribe.

 Tariotes

 The Tariotes were a subtribe of the Dalmatae that lived on the eastern Adriatic coast.

 Sardiatae

-The Sardeates or Sardiotai were an Illyrian tribe close to Jajce.
+The Sardiatae or Sardiotai were an Illyrian tribe close to Jajce.
 Sardeates were later settled in Dacia.
 The Sardeates had 52 decuriae.

 Docleatae

 The Docleatae (Δοκλεᾶται) were an Illyrian tribe that lived in what is now Montenegro.
 Their capital was Doclea (or Dioclea), and they are called after the town.
 They had settled west of the Morača river, up to Montenegro's present-day borders with Bosnia and Herzegovina.
 The Docleatae were prominent for their cheese, which was exported to various Roman provinces within the Roman Empire.
 They were composed of parts of the Taulantii, the Pleraei or Pyraei, Endirudini, Sasaei, Grabaei, Labeatae that came together after the Great Illyrian revolt.
 The Docleatae had 33 decuriae.